 The Squam Lake Loon Initiative has already provided critical baseline data on contaminants and other environmental stressors on loons, which will be invaluable to assess changes in, and effects of, contaminants and pathogens in the future.
 The collaboration of researchers formed as a result of the decline of loons on Squam Lake is unprecedented, and the testing being done on loon samples is the most comprehensive undertaken anywhere to date.
 LPC's research is the only systematic testing in the state for contaminants in a species at or near the top of aquatic food webs, like loons.
 Given that the contaminants for which LPC is testing biomagnify and bioaccumulate in the food web, contaminant levels in loons are important indicators of the health of aquatic ecosystems.
-Based on LPC's testing of inviable Squam Lake loon eggs, Squam's loons are carrying a contaminant body burden that includes not just DDT and PCBs but flame retardants (PBDEs), and stain repellants (PFAS), among other chemicals (Figure 4).
+Based on LPC's testing of inviable Squam Lake loon eggs, Squam's loons are carrying a contaminant body burden that includes not just DDT and PCBs but flame retardants (BDEs) and stain repellants (PFAS), among other chemicals (Figure 4).
 LPC remains concerned about the overall contaminant body burden of Squam's loons.
 LPC's sediment testing identified potential sources for DDT, PCB's, and dioxins/furans; but, to date, we have not identified locations for these other contaminants.
-LPC continues to advocate for testing that covers the full scope of contaminants of concern revealed by our efforts, including dioxins/furans, dioxin-like PCBs, PBDEs, and PFAS.
+LPC continues to advocate for testing that covers the full scope of contaminants of concern revealed by our efforts, including dioxins/furans, dioxin-like PCBs, BDEs, and PFAS.

 The SLLI has resulted in an accurate record of loon populations and productivity on Squam Lake, including causes of nest failures; the quick response to sick or injured loons to increase chances of survival of these loons; an increased number of banded and sampled loons on Squam to increase our knowledge of the survival and breeding success of known individuals, and the relationship of survival and breeding success with contaminant burdens; a model to elucidate the effects of multiple co-occurring stressors on the survival and breeding success of loons; and protection and outreach to recover and maintain the Squam Lake loon population.
-We anticipate that this initiative will help avoid future declines of loons on Squam and on other lakes; bring to light what could be a much larger, more systemic problem on Squam indicated by the decline of loons; inform other initiatives such as LPC's New Hampshire Loon Recovery Plan and SLA's Squam watershed plan; and help LPC and others make more informed decisions to protect Squam's loons, other wildlife, and the ecological integrity of Squam Lake, as well as lakes throughout New Hampshire.
+We anticipate that this initiative will help avoid future declines of loons on Squam and on other lakes; continue to investigate the much larger, more systemic problem on Squam indicated by the decline of loons; inform other initiatives such as LPC's New Hampshire Loon Recovery Plan and SLA's Squam watershed plan; and help LPC and others make more informed decisions to protect Squam's loons, other wildlife, and the ecological integrity of Squam Lake, as well as lakes throughout New Hampshire.

-Objectives for the Squam Lake Loon Initiative in 2021 include:
+Objectives for the Squam Lake Loon Initiative in 2022-2023 include:

-- 1. Testing inviable loon eggs from failed Squam nests in 2021 to monitor current contaminant levels and trends; - 2.
-Submit a report on Squam and statewide egg contaminant levels to state and federal agencies. - 3.
-Prepare a paper for a peer-reviewed journal on statewide egg contaminant results; - 4.
-Inspecting data from nest cameras to investigate disturbances at nests and causes of nest failures: - 5.
-Continue to advocate for comprehensive testing of samples while working with New Hampshire Department of Environmental Services, US Environmental Protection Agency, Squam Lakes Association, and Plymouth State University to determine the extent of contaminated sediments and facilitate remediation of potential sources; - 6.
-Continuing intensive monitoring, management, and outreach to support Squam's loons.
+- 1. Testing inviable loon eggs from failed Squam nests in 2022 to monitor current contaminant levels and trends; - 2.
+Preparing a paper for a peer-reviewed journal on Squam and statewide egg contaminant results; - 3.
+Analyzing eggshell thickness measurements with contaminant and productivity data; - 4.
+Inspecting data from nest cameras to investigate disturbances at nests and causes of nest failures; - 5.
+Continuing to advocate for comprehensive testing of samples while working with New Hampshire Department of Environmental Services, US Environmental Protection Agency, Squam Lakes Association, and Plymouth State University to determine the extent of contaminated sediments and facilitate remediation of potential sources;

+6. Continuing intensive monitoring, management, and outreach to support Squam's loons.